How to Write a PhD Cover Letter With Examples

 8. Proofread Carefully

-Example of a PhD Cover Letter
+PhD Cover Letter Example

 I am writing to express my enthusiastic interest in the [PhD Program Name] at [University Name], as advertised in [Source of Advertisement].
 With a strong background in [Your Field of Study] and a passion for [Specific Research Interest], I am confident that I would make a valuable addition to your academic community.